Fortino

 Comparison with the state of the art

-While I deeply admire the many valuable efforts in this space - some of which are still active and serve as important reference points - Fortino aims to deliver a feature set that, to my knowledge, no existing project currently offers.
+The core mission of Fortino is to enable groups of people, may they be institutions, cooperatives or universities to self host their critical workloads on a sovereign infrastructure.
+To be truly effective in today's society we need first class digital tools that are easy to use, inclusive and secure.
+While I deeply admire the many valuable efforts in this space - some of which are still active and serve as important reference points - this project aims to deliver a feature set that, to my knowledge, no existing project currently offers.

-The most inclusive project in this space is YunoHost.
+An extremely well known project in this space is YunoHost.
 Yunohost is a web application, designed to be tightly integrated with Debian, that allows non technical people to deploy end to end web applications on a single machine.
 In my opinion its pros are the big community and the end to end deployment experience.
-Its shortcomings are that: package recipes follow a different format than the one of Debian packages, it has some kind of repository concept which I wouldn't classify as a full blown derivative, so contributors have to learn yet another domain specific language with all the idiosyncrasies which come with that.
+Its shortcomings are that: package recipes follow a different format than the one of Debian packages, so contributors have to learn yet another domain specific language with all the idiosyncrasies which come with that.
 Also all actions performed by Yunohost on the host system are imperative and the outcome achieved is totally dependent on the order they were taken.
 At last, Yunohost does not have in its scope the management of remote machines.
-It is designed to manage the system where it is running and nothing else.
-Fortino's advantages over Yunohost are manyfold: there is no need to maintain an application repository on top of Guix, users can use third party channels for whatever application is not packaged in Guix mainline.
-Users also don't need to learn a completely new stack on top of Guix if they need to make their own application work.
-Fortino will support setups a-là Kubernetes where a central main node can control and configure many different nodes (which do not run the whole Fortino suite) but only an agent.
-Moreover, Fortino will offer all the advantages of Guix, including deriving the expected system state from a central configuration, without stating the order over which operations have to be performed, the ability to roll back configurations and the ability to deploy configurations to remote machines.
+It is designed to manage the system where it is running and nothing else, so it's really unsuitable for anyone but individuals self hosting for themselves.

 Another player is CoopCloud, a Docker swarm based project that provides a command line utility that simplifies the provisioning and management of web applications.
 CoopCloud, just like Yunohost, requires an additional application repository based on OCI images on top of the native distro one, acts imperatively on the host operating system and requires packagers to learn yet another YAML flavor.